Moddable-OpenSource/moddable/documentation/displays/wiring-guide-generic-2.4-spi.md

 ![Generic SPI Display](images/spi-touch-display.jpg)

 **Moddable Sample code:** The Piu example [Drag](../../examples/piu/drag/) is good for testing this display.
-The build command below includes the -d, debug flag so requries XSBug to be launched to run.
+The build command below includes the -d, debug flag so requires XSBug to be launched to run.

 ```
 cd $MODDABLE/examples/piu/drag